Skip to content

 Why is this change made now?

-How is this impacting me?
+How does this impact me?

-When is this change taken into effect?
+When is this change taking effect?

 We plan to introduce this change in Q1 2023.
-We will announce it on our status portal (https://status.holmsecurity.com/) when we get closer to the event.
+We will announce it on our status portal when we get closer to the event.